atlassian-labs/figma-for-jira/README.md

 #### Testing via Jira

 1. [Install](#installing-the-app) your locally running app on your Jira instance (see above) to receive lifecycle event requests.
-2. Open a Jira issue
+2. Open a Jira issue.
 3. Use the **Designs** panel to trigger requests to the endpoints.

 #### Testing directly